hyperstack-org/hyperstack/docs/dsl/hyper-operation.md

 .fail { fail }
 ```

-Hyperstack's Isomorphic Operations span the client and server divide automagically.
+Hyperloop's Isomorphic Operations span the client and server divide automagically.
 Operations can run on the client, the server, and traverse between the two.

 This goal of this documentation is to outline Operations classes and provides enough information and examples to show how to implement Operations in an application.